wso2-attic/ballerina-integrator/README.md

 > This guide walks you through the process of implementing a service composition using Ballerina language.

-The following are the sections available in this guide.
+Following are the sections available in this guide.

 - [What you'll build](#what-youll-build)
 - [Prerequisites](#prerequisites)